GoogleChromeLabs/buffer-backed-object/README.md

 ### `new ArrayOfStructuredDataViews(buffer, descriptors, {byteOffset = 0, length = 0})`

 Like `StructuredDataView`, but returns an _array_ of `StructuredDataView`s.
 If `length` is 0, as much of the buffer is used as possible.
+The array is populated lazily under the hood so the `StructuredDataView` objects will only be created when accessed.

 ### `structSize(descriptors)`